 If you're looking for Chesapeake arts and entertainment, you're in luck.
 There are many Chesapeake, VA museums to explore, a wide range of arts to view, and fun activities for the whole family to enjoy.
 On the entertainment front, Chesapeake and the surrounding region see national, international, and local acts grace stages for performances ranging from orchestras and ballets to pop stars and stand-up comics.
 Get ready to discover all that Chesapeake has to offer.

 Or, if you’d like to create a piece of pottery for your home, try your hand at painting clay creations at GLaZENFYRE, a paint-it-yourself studio that features pottery, glass, and canvas for painting.
 GLaZENFYRE also offers monthly events like a PJ Party and Movie Night for kids and Ladies’ Night Out, so be sure to check their monthly calendar for upcoming events.
 And GLaZENFYRE can be rented out for group events, so don’t forget this great art option for your next party or work event.

 If you’re looking for even more art to view and inspire you, check out the Virginia Museum of Contemporary Art (MOCA), located nearby in Virginia Beach.
 The museum features a variety of art, ranging from paintings to video installations and other visual media, and includes works from local artists as well as artists from around the world.
 In addition to these gallery exhibitions, the museum offers studio art classes, so you can try your hand at creating your own work of art.
 There are a variety of classes to choose from, from ceramics to painting to photography.

-If you’re looking for entertainment of the performing arts variety, Chesapeake and the Coastal Virginia region has plenty of world-class events to attend.
+If you’re looking for entertainment of the performing arts variety, Chesapeake and the Coastal Virginia region have plenty of world-class events to attend.
 Every Labor Day weekend, head over to Chesapeake City Park for the annual Symphony Under the Stars featuring the Virginia Symphony Orchestra.
 The free event brings out thousands to see dozens of professional musicians bringing classical, jazz, and pop music to life.